cesarspg3/tic-tac-toe/README.md

-This is an example of three in a row
+This is an example of three in a row game with React/Typescript and node without typescript

 # Deploy app